Zilliqa/zilliqa-developer/devops/aws-bastion.md

 # AWS Cloud9 Bastion

-AWS Cloud9 is a browser-based service that offers you a coding environment from any locations.
+AWS Cloud9 is a browser-based service that offers you a coding environment from any location.
 We use it as a tool to manage bastion hosts.
 This has several benefits in terms of security, cost and maintenance effort:

 - **Permissions built into bastion**.
 The access permissions to other AWS resources are built into the bastion host using IAM instance profile.
 Users who log in to bastion do not need to carry any permissions.

 - **Restricted access**.
 By default, the bastion only allows access from a logged-in user through AWS Cloud9 console.
 Direct access from Internet is disallowed in the security group of the Cloud9 EC2 instance.

 - **Cost-saving upon hibernation**.
-When the bastion is not used by any users or does not have any activites, it will be stopped to save cost.
+When the bastion is not used by any users or does not have any activities, it will be stopped to save cost.
 It will resume running when anyone logs in.

 - **Shareable environment**.
 The bastion can be shared and thus grant access to human users.